engineyard/ey-docs/pages/cloud-updates-january-2012.md

 January 26th, 2012

-If your environment runs on the Trinidad application stack server, you can now configure Trinidad and JVM options via  the `/data/app_name/shared/config/env.custom` file.
+If your environment runs on the Trinidad application server stack, you can now configure Trinidad and JVM options via  the `/data/app_name/shared/config/env.custom` file.

 This feature becomes available when you upgrade your environment.